This driver serves for communication by the KNX

-Examples of identifier syntax:
+Examples of the identifier syntax:

-Identifier ItemId of the data type item 1.018 (=DPT_Occupancy, Boolean).
+of the data type item 1.018 (=DPT_Occupancy, Boolean)

-Item is for reading on address 2/1/80 and for writing on address 2/1/81.
+Item is for reading at address 2/1/80

-|Check the write - back||Defines how the result of the variable writing is checked.
+|Check the write - back||Specifies whether the result of the variable writing is checked.

 1 - Without write control - The variable write is not checked.